5 Best Weekend Getaways in Tennessee

 First off, music.
 Bristol is considered the birthplace of country music—with a same-named museum to prove it!
 That’s because this is the spot where Ralph Peer recorded some of the first-ever country records back in1927.

 Then, there’s nature: you can spend hours underground, exploring the Appalachian and Bristol Caverns.
 Navigate stalactites and stalagmites, take in a real-life gem mine, and learn more about the 400-million year-old Underground River.
 Feeling especially outdoorsy?
 Pitch your tent at the Appalachian Caverns camping ground.
 But if that’s a little too in nature for you, the town boasts plenty of chain hotels.
 You could also visit the Bristol Hotel, or nearby Martha Washington Inn and Spa.

 Wherever you’re heading in Tennesse, just remember: weekend getaways are all about relaxation.
-So don’t forget to pack your favorite Tanasi cannabidiol CBD products.
-At the end of a long day of adventure, what could be better than sitting down, alone or with the family, and capping your day with your evening dose of CBD?
+So don’t forget to pack your favorite Tanasi cannabidiol CBD + CBDa products.
+At the end of a long day of adventure, what could be better than sitting down, alone or with the family, and capping your day off with your evening dose of CBD and CBDa?
 Could you picture anything more relaxing?
 Cause we kinda can’t!